apigee/apigee-partner-se-bootcamp/labs/API Services Lesson 6 - Create a Node.js Proxy/README.md

 - Build **composite services** and **mashups**.
 - Rapidly develop prototypes of new APIs using frameworks like [Express](http://expressjs.com/), [Argo](http://expressjs.com/), and [Usergrid](https://npmjs.org/package/usergrid).

-## Objectives
-The goal of this lesson is to introduce you to Node.js, download and use Node.js modules from NPM, create a simple API using Node.js and deploy the API to your Apigee Edge environment using Apigee’s deployment tool.

 ## Why Node.js?

 Node.js is *rapidly* growing in popularity, as this Google trends chart shows: